input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 The partner chain needs DB Sync on `cardano-node` to observe Cardano's state.

-#### A note on Cardano DB Sync
+#### A critical note on Cardano DB Sync!

-Before starting the partner chain node, and during normal operations, it is essential that the DB Sync component is fully synchronized.
-Running the node with lagging or not fully synced DB Sync will result in consensus errors, decreased peer reputation, and possibly a temporary ban by network peers.
-Sync time depends on hardware and network conditions, but here are approximate estimations for each network:
+> Before starting the partner chain node, and during normal operations, it is essential that the DB Sync component is fully synchronized.
+> Running the node with lagging or not fully synced DB Sync will result in consensus errors, decreased peer reputation, and possibly a temporary ban by network peers.
+> Sync time depends on hardware and network conditions, but here are approximate estimations for each network:

+#### Sync time required

 - Preview: a few hours
 - Pre-production: usually ranges from several hours to a day
 - Mainnet: two or more days.

 Typical error message if DB Sync is behind:

 ```
 💔 Verification failed for block 0x151ed479f5766f8dc56fa3626329baa77292d5a692cf7fb9d24e743ae57fe71c received from (12D3KooWEyoppNCUx8Yx66oV9fJnriXwCcXwDDUA2kj6vnc6iDEp): "Main chain state e04eea9347162cd773a3505692d0aaee3d49b2c61f21a5b8a95f3d5711a63961 referenced in imported block at slot 286497345 with timestamp 1718984070000 not found"
 ```